Universal Credit Frequently Asked Questions

 Certain changes in your circumstances, such as being found fit for work or having your first child, may mean you have to make a claim for Universal Credit instead.
 But if you do not have a change in circumstances which means you need to claim Universal Credit you may not be moved onto Universal Credit until 2023.

 Certain changes in your circumstances, such as finishing work or taking on a new partner may mean you have to make a claim for Universal Credit instead.
-But if you do not have a change in circumstances which means you need to claim Universal Credit you may not need to move onto Universal Credit until at least 2019.
+But if you do not have a change in circumstances which means you need to claim Universal Credit you may not need to move onto Universal Credit until 2023.

-But if you want to move onto Universal Credit you can do so – you do not need to wait until a change in your circumstances means you have to (unless you have 3 or more children).
+But if you want to move onto Universal Credit you can do so – you do not need to wait until a change in your circumstances means you have to (unless you are ‘caught’ by the Severe Disability Premium rules).
 So, you could get advice to check if you would be better off on Universal Credit – but seek advice before making any decisions!

 Universal Credit will be paid to you on a monthly basis and as your earnings change the amount of Universal Credit will also change, so you may get paid different amounts every month.
 This means you will have to think ahead to manage your bills and rent.